Translate

 Vincente de Sonsierra, tomorrow we start are search for the Iberian Wolf!

-From there we would head on towards the Puerto del Paramo de Masa.
+From there, we would head towards Puerto del Paramo de Masa.

 We are going to look for Iberian Wolves!

-The Sierra Del La Demanda, looking very wintery.
+The Sierra Del La Demanda is looking very wintery.

-A few years back, we had spent time up there looking for Crossbills.
+A few years back, we spent time there looking for Crossbills.

 See here: LA RIOJA & CASTILLA-LEON